Minimum Distance Approach to Inference with Many Instruments: Minimum distance estimation and inference

 \citet{go71} show that this objective function is minimized at $\h{\beta}{liml}$.
-Unfortunately, the number of parameters in this objective function diverges to infinity under \Cref{an:mi}, and it cannot be used for inference.
+However, the number of parameters in this objective function diverges to infinity under \Cref{an:mi}, so it cannot be used for inference.

-\subsection{Minimum distance estimation under non-Normal errors}
+\subsection{Minimum distance estimation under non-normal errors}

-The efficiency of $\h{\beta}{liml}$ as well expression for asymptotic distribution of $\h{\beta}{liml}$ given in \eqref{eq:avar:liml} depend on \Cref{an:n}.
-This sensitivity to the Normality assumption is similar to the result in panel-data models in which identification is based on covariance restrictions; there the weight matrix used by the maximum likelihood estimator is also only optimal under Normality \citep[Chapter 5.4]{arellano03}.
+The efficiency of $\h{\beta}{liml}$ as well as the expression for the asymptotic distribution of $\h{\beta}{liml}$ given in~\eqref{eq:avar:liml} depend on \Cref{an:n}.
+This sensitivity to the normality assumption is similar to the efficiency results for the maximum likelihood estimator in panel-data models in which identification is based on covariance restrictions \citep[Chapter 5.4]{arellano03}.

-In order to derive the optimal weight matrix as well as the correct asymptotic variance formulae under non-Normality, we first need the limiting distribution of the moment condition \eqref{eq:md:moment-conditions:S-T}.
-The moment condition depends on the data through the three-dimensional statistic $\vech(T-(\Ni/n)S)$, which can be written as a quadratic form
+In order to derive the optimal weight matrix as well as the correct asymptotic variance formulae under non-normality, we first need the limiting distribution of the moment condition~\eqref{eq:md:moment-conditions:S-T}.
+The moment condition depends on the data through the three-dimensional statistic $\vech(T-(\Ni/n)S)$.
+It can be seen from the definition of $T$ and $S$ given in~\Cref{eq:rss,,eq:T} that this statistic can be written as a quadratic form

 where